LSSTDESC/desc-continuous-integration/docs/desc/ci/what_is_ci.rst

 * **Functional tests** check that the code produces correct outputs for a variety of inputs.

+* **Integration tests** check that your class/function/etc. works correctly with other parts of the overall code base.

+Other things to think about:

 * If you can test some fancy, efficient algorithm against a more obviously correct (but slower) algorithm, that’s a great test to include.